47 Ronin (2013 film): Plot

-Nearly a year later, Oishi is released by his captors, believing him harmless.
+Nearly a year later, Oishi is released by his captors, who believe him now harmless.
 Having realized that Kira used sorcery to frame Asano, Oishi and his son Chikara reunite the scattered rōnin and rescue Kai from the fighting pits of the Dutch colony of Dejima.
-Kai leads them to the mystical Tengu Forest, which he escaped as a child, to obtain the special blades of the Tengu.
-Warning Oishi never to draw his sword inside the Tengu temple, Kai faces the Tengu Master who once trained him.
-Faced with an illusion of his men and son being slaughtered by the Tengu, Oishi resists the urge to draw his sword, while Kai bests his former master.
+Kai leads them to the mystical Tengu Forest, from which he long ago fled, to obtain the special blades of the Tengu.
+Kai warns Oishi not to draw his sword inside the Tengu temple as he goes deeper inside to face the Tengu Master who once trained him.
+Alone, Oishi sees an illusion of his men and son being slaughtered by the Tengu but resists the urge to draw his sword, while Kai bests his former master.
 Having proven themselves worthy, the rōnin receive their blades.

-They plan to ambush Kira on his pilgrimage to a shrine to seek blessings for his wedding to Mika, but the procession is a trap, and most of the rōnin are killed.
-Believing they are all dead, Mizuki presents Kira with Oishi's sword and taunts Mika with their deaths.
-Having survived the attack, Oishi and Kai lead half the remaining rōnin to infiltrate Kira's castle, disguised as a band of wedding performers.
-With Kira's men distracted during the performance, the other rōnins scale the castle walls and attack the guards.
-While Oishi fights Kira, Kai and Mika face Mizuki as a dragon, and Kai finally draws on the mystical powers of the Tengu to kill her.
+They plan to ambush Kira on his pilgrimage to a shrine, but the procession is a trap, and most of the rōnin are killed.
+Mistakenly believing they are all dead, Mizuki presents Kira with Oishi's sword and taunts Mika with their deaths.
+Half the remaining rōnin infiltrate Kira's castle disguised as a band of wedding performers, while the other half scale the castle walls and covertly attack the guards.
+Finally Oishi fights Kira while Kai and Mika face Mizuki as a dragon, when Kai must at last draw on the mystical powers of the Tengu to kill her.
 When Oishi emerges with Kira's severed head, Kira's retainers surrender.

-The rōnin and Kai surrender themselves to the authorities of the bakufu and are sentenced to death, having violated the Shōgun's prohibition on avenging Asano.
-However, the Shōgun declares that they followed the principles of bushido and restores their honor as samurai, allowing them to perform seppuku and receive the honor of burial with Asano.
+The rōnin and Kai surrender and are sentenced to death, having violated the Shōgun's prohibition on avenging Asano.
+However, the Shōgun declares that they followed the principles of bushido, restoring their honor as samurai and allowing them to perform seppuku and receive the honor of burial with Asano.
 The Shōgun returns the domain of Akō to Mika and pardons Chikara so that he may preserve Oishi's bloodline and serve Akō.
-As Mika mourns Kai's death, she remembers that he will search for her through 1,000 worlds and 10,000 lifetimes until he finds her.
+As Mika mourns Kai's death, she remembers that he will search through 1,000 worlds and 10,000 lifetimes until he finds her.